8base/Documentation/docs/frontend/app-components-layout-components-popper.md

 ---
 id: 'app-components-layout-components-popper'
 sidebar_label: 'Popper'
+redirect_from: '/frontend/app-components/layout-components/popper'
-slug: '/frontend/app-components/layout-components/popper'
+slug: '/projects/frontend/app-components/layout-components/popper'
 ---

 # Popper

-The *Popper* component displays content on top of other content.
-The component API is an alternative to the react-popper and relies on a 3rd party library, *Popper.js*, for perfect positioning.
+The _Popper_ component displays content on top of other content.
+The component API is an alternative to the react-popper and relies on a 3rd party library, _Popper.js_, for perfect positioning.

-When you add a *Popper* component to a page, a *[Button](./app-components-input-components-button)* component that controls the state of the *Popper* is automatically added for you.
-Other components, such as an *[Icon](./app-components-other-components-icon)* or *[Image](./app-components-other-components-image)*, can also be used.
+When you add a _Popper_ component to a page, a _[Button](./app-components-input-components-button)_ component that controls the state of the _Popper_ is automatically added for you.
+Other components, such as an _[Icon](./app-components-other-components-icon)_ or _[Image](./app-components-other-components-image)_, can also be used.

 ### Style Attributes

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>